Walid Khalidi: Life and career

-Khalidi was born, one of five children, in Jerusalem on July 16, 1925.
+Khalidi, one of five children, was born in Jerusalem on 16 July 1925.
 His father, Ahmad Samih Khalidi, was dean of the Arab College of Jerusalem, and hailed from a family with roots in pre-Crusader Palestine.
-His step mother, Anbara Salam Khalidi (4 August 1897–May 1986), was a Lebanese feminist, translator and author, who significantly contributed to the emancipation of Arab women.
+His stepmother, Anbara Salam Khalidi (4 August 1897–May 1986), was a Lebanese feminist, translator, and author, who significantly contributed to the emancipation of Arab women.
 Khalidi's early tutor was the director of Education in Palestine, G. B. Farrell.
 His half-brothers are the historian Tarif Khalidi and biochemist Usama al-Khalidi.

-Khalidi graduated with a B.A. from the University of London in 1945, then studied at the University of Oxford, gaining an M.Litt. in 1951.
-He then taught at the Faculty of Oriental Studies in Oxford, until he resigned, after the trilateral British, French and Israeli assault on Egypt in 1956, to take up teaching at the American University of Beirut.
+Khalidi first received his education in Ramallah before attending St George's School in Jerusalem.
+He later graduated with a B.A. from the University of London in 1945, then studied at the University of Oxford, gaining an M.Litt. in 1951.
+He then taught at the Faculty of Oriental Studies at Oxford, until he resigned, after the trilateral British, French and Israeli assault on Egypt in 1956, to take up teaching at the American University of Beirut.
 In the 50s he wrote 2 essays on Abd al-Ghani al-Nabulsi, a Syrian Sufi scholar who had written on tolerance, and who practiced this in regard to Jews and Christians he encountered.

-Under his guidance the Institute of Palestine Studies, established in 1963, produced a long series of monographs in English and Arabic and several important translations of Hebrew texts into Arabic: 'The History of the Haganah', David Ben-Gurion and Shertok's diaries—texts that still await translation into English.
-He has also produced ground-breaking work on the fall of Haifa and Deir Yassin.
+Under his guidance the Institute of Palestine Studies, established in 1963, produced a long series of monographs in English and Arabic and several important translations of Hebrew texts into Arabic: 'The History of the Haganah', David Ben-Gurion, and Shertok's diaries—texts that still await translation into English.
+He also produced ground-breaking work on the fall of Haifa and Deir Yassin.
 His best known works are Before Their Diaspora, a photographic essay on Palestinian society prior to 1948 and All That Remains, the encyclopedic collection of village histories which he edited.
 He became a senior research associate at the Institute of Middle Eastern Studies at Harvard in 1982.
 More broadly, his intellectual interests extend from modern European history to international relations, in strategic and military terms.
+In 1983, Khalidi later became an adviser of the Iraqi delegation to the United Nations and joined an Arab Summit delegation for the United Kingdom.

 Khalidi was critical of the Palestinian involvement in the Lebanese Civil War, recalling an argument with Yasser Arafat in which he told the Palestinian leader that the PLO "had no business" taking sides in the conflict.

+Khalidi died in Cambridge, Massachusetts, United States, on 8 March 2026, at the age of 100.